VictorPereiira/typing-game/README.md

 - Make a fork;
 - Create a branch with your feature: `git checkout -b my-feature`;
 - Commit changes: `git commit -m "feat: my new feature`;
-- Make a push to your branch: `git push origin my-feature`
+- Make a push to your branch: `git push origin my-feature`.

 <p>After meging your receipt request to done, you can delete a branch from yours.</p>